tylerpaige/portfolio/source/_posts/pomo-windows.md

 ---
-title: The Windows of Pomo Palace
+title: The Windows of a PoMo Palace
 date: 2016-03-01 12:00:00
 categories:
 - present